I write science fiction and mystery with a lighter mood and a romantic subplot. I like to blend genres and have fun.

-With an education in journalism and a career in tech writing, I tend to write short.
-When I write for a younger audience or in a genre that values a length-challenged story, like romance or cozy mystery, that’s an advantage, but it makes my science fiction and fantasy short by modern standards.
+With an education in journalism and a career in tech writing, I write short, so my science fiction and fantasy run short by modern standards.
 Word that will never be applied to my stories: epic.

 Manners & Antimatter: A London Bridge Device Romance

-The first book in a proposed series in which a dimension traveller arrives in Regency London using the Bridge Device, and must fit in among the natives until he or she can return to his or her own dimensional location.
-In Manners & Antimatter, a young woman raised in England meets the latest stranded traveler, a handsome man who treats her both rudely, and like an equal.
-To her delight, she learns that he’s traveled to London via a failure-prone dimensional travel device.
-She’s ready to leave London, 1833, forever, but she’ll need to convince this high-handed geek-adventurer that she belongs in his dimension, or he’ll be bound by the laws of the Bridge to leave her behind.
+The first book in a series in which a time traveller arrives in Regency London using the Bridge Device and struggles to fit in among the natives until he or she can return to his or her own time.
+In Manners & Antimatter, a young woman raised in England meets the latest stranded traveler, a man who treats her both rudely, and like an equal.
+To her delight, she learns that he’s traveled to London via a failure-prone time travel device.
+She’s ready to leave 1833 London, forever, but she’ll need to convince this high-handed geek-adventurer that she belongs in the future.

 Science Fictional Regency Romance.
 38,000 words.
 First draft.

 Playtime Theater Mystery

 A mystery in four plays.
 Diana gets fired from her first job out of college and goes to her parents’ new home in central Florida.
 Her parents volunteer her to put on a season of four plays, promising to pay her a stipend.
 The plays are the result of a grant which must be returned if all four plays are not put on according to a strict agreement.
 The theater is a defunct playhouse from the 1920s which she must renovate while engaging the cast and crew for each play.
 Complicating her job, the actress who awarded the grant has been murdered, and Di becomes aware, very slowly, that the murderer is still in the playhouse, sabotaging the plays, and threatening her life.

 Cozy Mystery.
 69,500 words.
 Final editing.